khalidnoor100/Academy-Journal-/README.md

 task 3
 I was able to create a linux centos8 virtual machine built from an ISO image.
 I then connected to the virtual machine remotely uisng SSH.
-I ensured the virtual machine had 1gb of memory, 1cpus,20gb disk and was thin provisioned. git
+I ensured the virtual machine had 1gb of memory, 1cpus,20gb disk and was thin provisioned

+Reflection
+task 4
+set and environment variable named first name containing my last name using the particular command line for the specifc VM.
+I did this for both my linux and windows systems.